jhc13/taggui/README.md

 the [releases page](https://www.github.com/jhc13/taggui/releases).
 Choose the appropriate file for your operating system, extract it wherever you want, and run the executable file inside.
-You will have to install [7-Zip](https://www.7-zip.org/download.html) to extract the files if you don't have it on your system.
+You may have to install [7-Zip](https://www.7-zip.org/download.html) to extract the files if you don't have it on your system.
 No additional dependencies are required.

-- macOS users: There is no macOS release because it requires a device running the OS and I do not have one.
+- macOS users: There is no macOS release because it requires a device running the OS, and I do not have one.
 You can still install and run the program manually (see below).
 - Linux users: You may need to install `libxcb-cursor0`.
   See [this Stack Overflow answer](https://stackoverflow.com/a/75941575).